arawa/mattermost-install-guide/mattermost-centos-7-advanced.md

 ## TLS 1.3 support and perfect SSL labs test

 CentOS 7 has an outdated version of OpenSSL.
-In order to get support for TLS 1.3, let's [compile a new version](https://dev.to/bidhanahdib/how-to-enable-tls-1-3-in-nginx-with-openssl-centos-7-4f4b) and relink it to NGINX.
+In order to get support for TLS 1.3, let's compile a new version and relink it to NGINX. [src.](https://dev.to/bidhanahdib/how-to-enable-tls-1-3-in-nginx-with-openssl-centos-7-4f4b)

 ### Build a new OpenSSL version